 The electric vehicle (EV) economy represents a future where battery electric vehicles (BEV) are readily used in transportation.
-Making up less than 1% of the total passenger vehicles in use, BEVs are presented with significant space for growth, while derived demand from EVs would also bode well for batteries and charging solutions.
+Making up less than 2% of the total passenger vehicles in use, BEVs are presented with significant space for growth, while derived demand from EVs would also bode well for batteries and charging solutions.
 Falling battery costs and improvements in their range make BEVs competitive against gasoline counterparts.
 Aggressive electrification targets are also expected to drive the demand over the next few decades.
-If all proposed sustainability policies and electrification targets are met, the number of BEVs on the road is expected to hit around 95 million by 2030 (from around seven million in 2020).
+If all proposed sustainability policies and electrification targets are met, the number of BEVs on the road is expected to hit around 196 million by 2030 (from around 20 million in 2022).

 Battery startups are the most common, with a number of disruptors developing next-gen advancements in lithium-ion batteries as well as solid-state and other lithium-substitutes.
 Most next-gen battery startups are at the seed stage and their technologies are yet to be commercialized.
 Charging infrastructure is another segment with strong disruptor presence.
 Startups in this segment are somewhat mature with most being in the growth stage.